MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 GraphQL played a crucial role in this process by providing the necessary data to populate content pages for insurance offerings, treatment services, and therapies offered by medical facilities.
 When a user accessed a particular URL, GraphQL queries were executed to fetch the relevant content for that category.
 This seamless integration ensured that the content remained up-to-date and accurate.

 <img src="https://i.imgur.com/OJd1ebt.png">

+These routes were achieved for 3 categories, each critical decision points in users seeking treatment for addiction or mental health issues.

+In addition to the insurance routes, there were also routes for treatment services and treatment therapy offerings.
+The layout of the pages followed the same layout as the insurance pages.

+<b>User Feedback</b>

+User feedback was overwhelmingly positive.
+Users reported it easier to discover relevant content, and administrators appreciated the simplified content management process.

 <b>Benefits and Achievements</b>